Fralinger String Band’s 2013 Parade Officers

 Thomas officially joined the band in September 2000 as an alto saxophone player.
 His first year as a costumed performer was 2002 where he debuted as a dancer.
 For the past 9 years, Thomas played his saxophone during the year and performed as a dancer on New Year’s Day.
 He was elected Captain in March 2009, following Bill Bowen’s retirement after 27 consecutive years of leadership as the “winningest” String Band Captain in Mummers history.
 Needless to say, Thomas is excited about the opportunity to continue Fralinger’s winning ways.
 The entire D’Amore Family will also lend their support as Mom Karen D’Amore cheers her sons Thomas, Anthony III, Christopher, and husband Anthony Jr. on New Year’s Day.

-Thomas has plenty of support as he leads the talented Fralinger organization of 150+ members to achieving an unprecedented ninth-consecutive first prize.
+Thomas has plenty of support as he leads the talented Fralinger organization of 150+ members to achieving the ultimate goal of winning a first prize.

 “I continue to enjoy the challenge of leading a great organization and being part of something very special.
 Fralinger has many great members, musicians and marshals, who dedicate their time and effort to produce a spectacular show.
 I am honored and excited to be part of the Fralinger experience”.